 The text between the opening and the closing tag is written as the subscript when using this tag, with the size being the same as the surrounding text.

 More than appearance, HTML format tags truly defines the structure of a document that enhances the final output.
-Even without having any knowledge about CSS code, HTML format tags help you to format the text in the most unique manner.
-After getting a brief insight into the tags, this post would be immensely useful for the beginners as well as the experts.
+Even without knowing CSS code, HTML format tags help you format the text in the most unique manner.
+After getting a brief insight into the tags, this post would be immensely useful for beginners as well as experts.
 As one begins to input more and more text elements on the website, incorporating different properties through HTML tags is the easiest way to design the text elements on the website.

 This has been a guide to HTML Format Tags.
-Here we discussed what is HTML format tag, the need for tags and some different types of formatting tags.
+Here we discussed what HTML format tag, the need for tags, and some different formatting tags.
 You can also go through our other suggested articles to learn more –